opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 insufficient kinetic energy to mix deeper into the reservoir.
 The combined depth of the layers affected by mixing is referred to as the surface mixing layer (SML).
-Working downward from the surface, the potential energy of the SML, assuming layer :math:`i` is included, is evaluated as follows:
+Working downward from the surface, the potential energy of the SML, assuming layer |i| is included, is evaluated as follows:

 :math:`\left.
 \begin{array}{l}